kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/preprocess.md

-# Preprocess level
+# Preprocess

-`preprocess` level processing is a workflow intended to perform preprocessing from raw single-shell and multi-shell diffusion weighted data.
-Currently, the following types of acquisition sampling schemes can be preprocessed:
+The `preprocess` stage workflow is intended to perform preprocessing from raw, single- or multi-shell diffusion weighted data.
+Currently, the following types of acquisition sampling schemes are supported:

-- Q-space sampling (single and opposite phase-encoding)
+- Q-space sampling
+  - Single phase-encoding
+  - Opposite phase-encoding
 - Cartesian sampling

-Parameters for individual preprocessing steps can be updates via CLI or configuration file, or can be skipped entirely.
-Given the multitude of options, the following sub-sections will break down the different steps and associated options.

-## Level-specific optional arguments
+## Stage-specific optional arguments

 ### Query